 What should you present?

 Show the facts and figures, but don’t make an exhaustive list of them.
 Omit everything irrelevant, but make sure that you present the low and high scores.
 Where possible, make comparisons: comparisons with other companies, countries, teams and equivalent groups.
 Having heard the facts, the management will immediately want to look for explanations and causes, which is fine.
-You give the directors some ‘homework’ so they can discuss the results together and make concrete improvements.
+You give the directors some ‘homework’ so they can discuss the results together and make concrete improvements with an employee survey results action plan.
 This is how organisation-wide points for improvement are created.

 The result presentation should last no longer than one hour, otherwise those present will lose interest.
 Moreover, observing this time limit will ensure that the meeting deals with the most relevant points.